-With sincere appreciation, we want to thank you, the board members, for your unwavering commitment to the oversight of the System and full support of the TRSL staff.
-We would also like to acknowledge those members of the staff who prepared this report; their work and dedication to the timely and accurate preparation of this report are commendable.
+We would like to extend our thanks to the Board for its commitment to the oversight of the System and support of the TRSL staff.
+We would also like to acknowledge the staff who helped prepare this report.
+Their efforts to ensure its timely and accurate presentation are very much appreciated.